-Yes, the VA has several plans available to Veterans of the Armed Forces who have service-connected disabilities.
-Some forms and qualifications must be met, but we can certainly help you determine if you have benefits available.
+The VA has several plans available to Veterans of the Armed Forces who have service-connected disabilities.
+Some forms and qualifications must be met, but we can help you determine if you have available benefits.

-Yes, there are benefits generally available to non-service-connected veterans.
-You will need to contact one of our mobility consultants for complete details and evaluation.
+Yes, there are benefits that might be available to non-service-connected veterans.
+You will need to contact one of our mobility consultants for complete details and a free consultation.

-4502 is the auto grant form from the VA that must be completed and submitted when applying for service-connected veteran benefits toward the purchase of a wheelchair-accessible vehicle.
-We can assist you in filling out this form to ensure nothing is missing.
+VA Form 4502 is the auto-grant form from the VA that must be completed and submitted when applying for service-connected veteran benefits toward purchasing a wheelchair-accessible vehicle.
+We can assist you in filling out this form.

-Yes, we sell, install and service all types of driving hand controls from all of the major manufacturers.
-Our staff can meet the requirements prescribed by your Certified Driver Rehabilitation Specialist (CDRS).
-Please contact one of our mobility consultants for the proper application for your vehicle.
+Yes, we sell, install and service all types of driving hand controls from all major manufacturers.

-No, hand controls alter the drive system of motor vehicles and if installed incorrectly could result in an accident.
-For liability and as a safety precaution we will not sell a set of hand controls to anyone if not installed by one of our certified technicians.
-Safety first…
+No, hand controls alter the drive system of a motor vehicle and, if installed incorrectly, could result in the death of you and others.
+For liability and a safety precaution, we will not sell a set of hand controls to anyone if not installed by one of our certified technicians.

 Do you have a question that wasn’t covered above?